 Vital Statistics Records (Registrations of Births, Marriages and Deaths) come under the jurisdiction of the Province of Ontario.
-Often these government records (or 'civil records') contain more genealogical information than church records.
+These government records (or 'civil records') often contain more genealogical information than Church records.

 Vital Statistic Records are transferred from the Office of the Registrar General of Ontario to the Archives of Ontario after a certain date.
 A new year is released to the general public on an annual basis.